xloem/multiplayertimetravel/README.md

 - keeping interaction simpler or players somewhat distant
 - having statistical forces that unite timelines, or having only one [mutable?] timeline and having forces that influence player behavior
 - simulating players [likely as if npcs to simplify things]
-- overlaying nearby timelines on top of each other visually, where maybe even the player did something different, and letting players shift to neighboring timelines if they are similar or if they are capable of performing a radical timespace shift.  maybe giving them an indication of how to get nearer to neighboring timelines, or how "strong" their timeline is compared to others (e.g. is this person real or simulated?).
+- overlaying nearby timelines on top of each other visually, where maybe even the player did something different, and letting players shift to neighboring timelines if they are similar or if they are capable of performing a radical timespace shift.  maybe giving them an indication of how to get nearer to neighboring timelines, or how "strong" their timeline is compared to others (e.g. is this person real or simulated?), or overlaying where other timelines are relative to them.
 - limiting the use of time travel (based on player-understood rules that still give them freedom) -- such as only to distant points, or having effects of temporal instability

 I don't work on this project enough to retain my work from session to session, so here it is online so that something might develop.
 I usually find it relatively noncontroversial to work on, but don't consider it productive for anything useful.
 Properties that relate to my cognitive struggles.